mixxxdj/manual/source/chapters/user_interface.rst

 :menuselection:`Preferences --> Crossfader`.

 .. hint :: Using the :ref:`AutoDJ <djing-auto-dj>` feature in Mixxx, you can
-           automatize the crossfade between the decks.
+           automate the crossfade between the decks.

 .. _interface-play-pause: